Why Starting a Divorce in June is Popular in Texas

 Consider the children’s reactions when they return, if they are away.
 Imagine the surprise a child might have, returning from camp and mom or dad moved out!

-You might like our blog article – Kids at summer camp: Fostering positive growth and development.
 There are so many great summer camps in the Texas Hill Country!

 Scheduling a Temporary Orders Hearing Before Kids go Back to School